Many ask each year: What are the Jewish Fall Holidays or Biblical Holidays? Here is an overview from a messianic perspective:

-The first holiday is Rosh Hashanah, which marks the beginning of a new year (civil) by blowing the shofar (ram’s horn).
+The first holiday is Rosh Hashanah, which commences by blowing the shofar (ram’s horn).
 And blow the shofar they do—one hundred times over the course of this special day!
 For this reason, it is also called the “Feast of Trumpets.”
 The ram’s horn is a “spiritual alarm clock,” calling on God’s people to awake from their spiritual slumber.
-Rosh Hashanah is a time to fix one’s attention on their soul’s state in preparation for the next feast (more on that in a minute).
+In this sense, Rosh Hashanah’s theme is RETURNING.
+It marks the beginning of the Jewish New Year and is a time of self-reflection, spiritual renewal, and reconnection with God.
+It’s a moment when God’s people look inward and evaluate their actions over the past year, setting the tone for a divine encounter during the “Days of Awe” that follow.

 The main theme of Rosh Hashanah is RETURN, or in Hebrew, teshuva (repentance).
 The shofar is calling us back to the Lord and rousing us in preparation for a divine encounter.

-Speaking of divine encounters, Rosh Hashanah prophetically points to Messiah’s return, an event we often call His “Second Coming.”
+Regarding divine encounters, Rosh Hashanah prophetically points to Messiah’s return, an event we often call His “Second Coming.”
 In this sense, it’s not just about our return to God, but His return to us.
 I’m sure you’re familiar with these words from Paul the Apostle: “Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed—in a moment, in the twinkling of an eye, at the last shofar.
-For the shofar will sound, and the dead will be raised incorruptible, and we will be changed” (1 Cor 15:51-52/TLV).
+For the shofar will sound, and the dead will be raised incorruptible, and we will be changed” (1 Corinthians 15:51-52 TLV).
+Incredible!
+This holiday of the shofar and returning points to that final shofar that will announce Yeshua’s return.

 Incredible!
 This holiday of the shofar and returning points to that final shofar that will announce Yeshua – Jesus’ return.

-The next holiday is Yom Kippur, which comes ten days after Rosh Hashanah.
-This is the holiest day of the year on the Jewish calendar.
-It was the only day of the year that the high priests could enter the Holy of Holies—the only day when they could speak the divine name (YHWH).
+Yom Kippur, the second fall holiday, is the holiest day of the year on the biblical calendar.
+It was the only day of the year that the high priests could enter the Holy of Holies—the only day when they could speak the “divine name.”
 The central ceremony of Yom Kippur features a “scapegoat” and the shedding of blood to make atonement for the sins of the nation.
 Hence, we also refer to Yom Kippur as the “Day of Atonement.”

 For this reason, the main theme of Sukkot is REJOICING.
 Some have even suggested the American holiday, Thanksgiving, is modeled after Sukkot!
 And indeed, following the redemption experienced during Yom Kippur, we have much to be thankful for on this holiday.

 Returning.
 Redemption.
 Rejoicing.
-These themes are central to vibrant life in the Spirit.
+These themes are central to a vibrant life in the Spirit.
 They are gifts from our Father in heaven (see James 1:17) for all of His children!
+These Fall Feasts, established by God, serve as profound reminders of His eternal plan and His endless goodness.
+Each feast intricately weaves into the next, illustrating the continuous unfolding of God’s redemptive work.
+From the blast of the shofar on Rosh Hashanah to the deep reflection of Yom Kippur and intimate gatherings in Sukkot booths, we are reminded not just seasonally, but daily, of our invitation to celebrate the salvation and life offered through Messiah.
+Every day, not just during these high holidays, we carry the joy of this redemption, embracing the promise of our place in the Father’s eternal home.
 To dismiss these moments as ethnic holidays is to miss out on the fullness of the inheritance that is ours in Yeshua our Messiah.

 On October 7th, 2023, the Hamas massacre in Israel occurred on the Civil Calendar, coinciding with Shemini Atzeret 5784.